Kalamassery Mahaganapathy Temple

-Kalamassery Mahaganapathy Temple (കളമശ്ശേരി മഹാഗണപതി ക്ഷേത്രം) is a Hindu temple in North Kalamassery dedicated to Ganapathy and other Gods including Subramanian, the Navagrahas, Shiva, Parvathi, Rama and more.
+Kalamassery Mahaganapathy Temple (കളമശ്ശേരി മഹാഗണപതി ക്ഷേത്രം) is a Hindu temple in North Kalamassery dedicated to Ganapathy (Ganesha).

 History

 The temple was built in 1981 by late Mr. N Reghunatha Menon, a prominent and pious person who lived in the town of Kalamassery.
 For a large period of time the temple existed as a basic concrete structure and housed the shrines of Ganapathy, Subramanian and Navagrahas only.
 In the year 2000 Menon embarked on a project to build additional shrines for other Gods and Goddesses and also renovate the temple with traditional architecture.
 Menon died the following year, after which the management of the temple passed onto the hands of his children.
 The children continued further renovation of the temple, and also set up the Mahaganapathy Temple Trust which would manage the temple.
 At present the temple is a very popular center of worship for people living in and around Kalamassery, and several festivals and events are conducted throughout the year.